AmitGabbay/Magit/README.md

 Give examples
 ```

-### Some more details...

 ## System Design

-Magit stores files (blobs), folders and in objects files.
-Each object is identefied by an unique SHA-1 hash, which is calculated based on the object type.
+Magit stores files (blobs), folders and commits in objects files.
+Each object is identified by a unique SHA-1 hash, which is calculated based on the object's type.

-**Blob** - Represent a text file, and contains the it's content.
-The SHA-1 is calculated the file's content.
+**Blob** - Represent a text file, and contains its content.
+The SHA-1 is calculated on this content.

-**Folder** - Contains a text description for each file/folder that is stored inside it directly: name, sha1 indetifier, last modifier and last modified time.
-The SHA-1 is calulated on this description.
+**Folder** - Contains a text description for each file/folder that is stored inside it directly: name, sha1 identifier, last modifier and last modified time.
+The SHA-1 is calculated on this description.

-**Commit** - Contains a text description for each file/folder that is stored inside it directly: name, sha1 indetifier, last modifier and last modified time.
-The SHA-1 is calulated on this description.
+**Commit** - Contains a root folder SHA-1, parent commit SHA-1, description, creation time and author.
+The SHA-1 is calculated on the string concentration of those properties

-Objects are stored in memory as nearly as possible to the format they are saved in files (according to the design specifications of Magit).
-Few additional fields that required for system operation marked as transient and recovered in runtime when loading a repository from folder or xml.
+Objects are stored in memory as nearly as possible to the format they are saved in files.
+Few additional fields that required for system operation marked as transient and recovered in runtime when loading a repository from folder or XML.

 ### File system structure
 Similarly to Git, any repository that is managed by the Magit system contains a folder named .magit, which contains the data created by the system.
 The .magit folder conatins:

-**barnches folder** - Each brach is represented by a file contains the sha1 hash of its pointed commit, and a HEAD file contains the active branch name
+**barnches folder** - Each brach is represented by a file contains the SHA-1 hash of its pointed commit, and a HEAD file contains the active branch name

-**objects folder** - Contains all repository files, folders, and commits data, Gzipped and named by their sha1 hash
+**objects folder** - Contains all repository files, folders, and commits data, Gzipped and named by their SHA-1 hash

 **RepoSettings file** - Includes repository name, disk path, and head branch.
 Saved in binary format.